 Appeal Policy and Procedure for FRCR and DDMFR Exams

-The Royal College of Radiologists’ (RCR) appeals procedure is intended to provide a formal means for reviewing candidates’ exam results and is applicable to all exams set and run by the RCR.
+The Royal College of Radiologists’ (RCR) appeals procedure provides a formal means for reviewing candidates’ exam results if issues arise during the exam which the candidate believes had an impact on their performance and/or result.
+It is applicable to all exams set and run by the RCR.
 It is not a complaint procedure but enables candidates to challenge a fail result on specific grounds (see below).
 All appeals will be considered by the RCR in a fair and consistent way.

-This Policy and Procedure applies to FRCR and DDMFR exams.
+This policy and procedure applies to all FRCR and DDMFR exams.

 An appeal will only be deemed valid for consideration when based on procedural irregularity in the conduct, or determination of the result, of the exam.

-Candidates must complete and submit an Incident Form on the exam day, or within 48 hours following the exam via the Exam Hub , to detail any procedural irregularities they experienced.
+In order to raise an appeal about a procedural irregularity with the delivery of the exam, candidates must complete and submit an Incident Form on the exam day, or within 48 hours following the exam via the Exam Hub, detailing the issue experienced and the associated

 Acceptable criteria for a procedural irregularity:

-- repeated disruption caused by a technical issue, either during a single exam or across multiple exam experiences at one exam sitting
+- a significant disruption or (repeated disruptions) caused by a technical issue, either during a single exam or across multiple exam experiences at one exam sitting*

 - an incident that is not resolved through being given extra time during the exam